tinyspeck/sleuth/README.md

 1) Create a new version (for instance with `yarn version`).
 This should update the version number in `package.json` and create a new `git` tag.
 2) Push the updated `package.json` and new `git` tag (`git push && git push --tags`).
-3) GitHub Actions will automatically build Sleuth for all platforms and "draft" [a new release](https://github.com/tinyspeck/sleuth/releases).
+3) CircleCI will automatically build Sleuth for all platforms and "draft" [a new release](https://github.com/tinyspeck/sleuth/releases).
 4) Check the draft and make sure that all expected assets are there.
 A quick and easy way to do that is to check if the drafted release has the same assets